Splendor in the Grass: Plot

-Deanie returns home from the asylum after two years and six months, "almost to the day."
+Deanie returns from the asylum after two years and six months, "almost to the day."
 Ace's widow has gone to live with relatives, and Bud's sister has died in a car crash.
 Deanie's mother wants to shield her from any potential anguish from meeting Bud, so she pretends to not know where he is.
-When Deanie's friends from high school come over, her mother gets them to agree to feign ignorance on Bud's whereabouts.
+When Deanie's friends from high school come over, her mother gets them to agree to feign ignorance about Bud's whereabouts.
 However, Deanie's father refuses to coddle his daughter and tells her that Bud has taken up ranching and lives on the old family farm.
-Her friends drive Deanie to meet Bud, at an old farmhouse.
-He is now dressed in plain clothes and married to Angelina; they have an infant son named Bud Jr. and another child on the way.
-Deanie lets Bud know that she is going to marry John (who is now a doctor in Cincinnati).
+Her friends drive Deanie to meet Bud at an old farmhouse.
+He is dressed in plain clothes and married to Angelina; they have an infant son named Bud Jr. and another child on the way.
+Deanie lets Bud know she is going to marry John (who is now a doctor in Cincinnati).
 During their brief reunion, Deanie and Bud realize that both must accept what life has thrown at them.
 Bud says, "What's the point?
 You gotta take what comes."
 They each relate that they "don't think about happiness very much anymore."

 As Deanie leaves with her friends, Bud only seems partially satisfied by the direction his life has taken.
 After the others are gone, he reassures Angelina, who has realized that Deanie was once the love of his life.
 Driving away, Deanie's friends ask her if she is still in love with Bud.
 She does not answer them, but her voice is heard reciting four lines from Wordsworth's "Intimations of Immortality":